 Rates usually include breakfast (usually THB990 each for Continental breakfast, THB1,300 for American), and minibar drinks, which will be replenished daily.

 Non-motorised watersports are free.
 You can also take PADI-accredited scuba courses here, then charter one of the 20 cruisers, yachts and speedboats to test out your new skills.
 For those less inclined to take the full plunge, snorkelling gear is on hand at the beach.

 At the hotel

 Spa, tennis courts, private beach, watersports, diving school, charter fleet, library, gym, art gallery, free WiFi throughout.
-In rooms: TV, high-tech lighting and sound system, fridge with minibar, CD player.
+In rooms: TV, high-tech lighting and sound system, fridge with a free minibar, CD player.
 TVs, iPod docks, a coffee machine and a kettle are available on request.